aws-samples/aws-modernization-with-dynatrace/content/30_lab_1/30_oneagent.md

 ### 💥 **TECHNICAL NOTE**

-_Setting the hostname via  `/bin/sh Dynatrace-OneAgent-Linux-1.xxx.yyy.sh --set-host-name=my-host-name` is just [one of the ways](https://www.dynatrace.com/support/help/how-to-use-dynatrace/hosts/configuration/set-custom-host-names-in-dynamic-environments/) to customize host naming._
+_Setting the hostname via  `/bin/sh Dynatrace-OneAgent-Linux-1.xxx.yyy.sh --set-host-name=my-host-name` is just <a href="https://www.dynatrace.com/support/help/how-to-use-dynatrace/hosts/configuration/set-custom-host-names-in-dynamic-environments" target="_blank">one of the ways</a> to customize host naming._

 1 .
 These are the commands used to download, verify, and install the OneAgent.  **That is it!**